prjemian/epics-docker/v1.1/n5_custom_synApps/README.md

 --- | ---
 `docker attach iocxxx` | IOC console | IOC and container stop `docker exec -it iocxxx bash` | container linux command line | IOC & container stay running

+## This Docker Image Provides ...

+* `${IOCXXX}` : IOC boot directory ready to run with customizable PV prefix (default: `xxx:`)

+To customize the PV prefix, add the `PREFIX` environment variable when starting the container such as in the examples above.

+With this docker image, it is possible to create multiple containers, each running an EPICS IOC.
+Each container should be started with a different `PREFIX` to avoid name contention amongst the available EPICS PVs.
+There are other ways to use this image to run multiple IOCs in the same container, but that description is beyond the scope of this documentation.

 ## Environment variables